znuny/manual/source/developer/testing/unit-test.rst

  },
    );
    my $Helper = $Kernel::OM->Get('Kernel::System::UnitTest::Helper');

 By providing ``RestoreDatabase`` parameter to the helper constructor, any database statement executed during the unit test will b, rolled back at the end, making sure no permanent change has bee, done.

-Like any other test suite, OTRS provides assertion methods which can be used to test conditions.
+Like any other test suite, Znuny provides assertion methods which can be used to test conditions.
 For example, this is how we create a test user and test that it has been indeed created:

 .. code-block:: perl